ASD-Blueprint/desktop.gov.au/blueprint/client-devices.md

 Licensing can also be managed through the Microsoft Store for Business and administrators can reclaim and reuse application licenses.

-Table 39 Microsoft Store Design Decisions for all agencies and implementation types.
+Microsoft Store Design Decisions for all agencies and implementation types.

 Decision Point | Design Decision | Justification
 --- | --- | ---